hosseinimh/ApiResource/README.md

 ****
 Username: admin
 Password: 1234
 ****

 READY TO GO!
 ```

-If you want not to reset your database data and project initialization anymore, just remove this line in `routes/web.php`:
+If you want not to reset your database data and initialize project anymore, just remove this line in `routes/web.php`:
 ```bash
   Route::get('initialize', [Controller::class, 'initialize']);
 ```